MicrosoftDocs/powerbi-docs/powerbi-docs/service-tutorial-connect-to-github.md

 LocalizationGroup: Connect to services
 ---
-# Tutorial: Connect to an online service, GitHub, with Power BI
+# Tutorial: Connect to the online service GitHub with Power BI
 In this tutorial, you connect to real data in the GitHub service.
 You'll connect to the Power BI content public repository (also known as repo) and see data for contributions, issues, pull requests, and active users.
 Power BI starts by using your credentials to connect to the service, and then creates a Power BI app with a dashboard and a set of Power BI reports that automatically show your data and provide visual insights about your business.